The Task Force on U.S.-China Policy

 Chair, 21st Century China Center, UC San Diego

 Susan Shirk is Chair of the 21st Century China Center and Research Professor at the University of California, San Diego School of Global Policy and Strategy.
+She is also the director emeritus of the University of California's Institute on Global Conflict and Cooperation.
 She previously served as Deputy Assistant Secretary of State from 1997 to 2000, where she was responsible for U.S. policy toward China, Taiwan, Hong Kong, and Mongolia.
 Shirk founded and continues to lead the Northeast Asia Cooperation Dialogue, an unofficial forum for discussions of security issues.
 Her book, China: Fragile Superpower (2008), helped frame the debate on China policy in the United States and other countries.
 Her most recent book, Changing Media, Changing China, was published in 2010 by Oxford University Press.
+She is currently working on a book titled Overreach: How China's Domestic Politics Derailed its Peaceful Rise.

-Charlene Barshefsky is a Senior International Partner at WilmerHale.
-She joined the firm after serving as the U.S. Trade Representative (USTR) from 1997 to 2001, holding the rank of Ambassador, and acting as deputy USTR from 1993 to 1996.
+Ambassador Charlene Barshefsky is Chair of Parkside Global Advisors in Washington DC, having previously served as Senior International Partner at WilmerHale where she chaired the firm’s International Trade, Investment and Market Access Group.
+She previously served as the U.S. Trade Representative (USTR) from 1997 to 2001, holding the rank of Ambassador, and acting as deputy USTR from 1993 to 1996.
 As the USTR and a member of the president’s cabinet, she was responsible for the negotiation of hundreds of complex market access, regulatory, and investment agreements with virtually every major country in the world.
 Barshefsky is best known internationally as the architect and chief negotiator of China’s historic World Trade Organization agreement, as well as global agreements in financial services, telecommunications, intellectual property rights, high-technology products, and cyberspace.
 Her legal career in the field has encompassed international litigation, commercial negotiations, investment and regulatory advice, and dispute resolution, and she has written and lectured extensively both in the United States and abroad.

 Thomas J. Christensen